 I don't like sitting around talking about gear or plug-ins.
 For me, mastering engineering is all about listening!
-It’s about making decisions and having confidence in the creative direction you’ve chosen.
+It is about making decisions and having confidence in the creative direction that you have chosen.
 So be a good listener.

 Emily Lazar 93

 English Major | Music Minor

 Emily Lazar '93 won a Grammy in 2019 for Best Engineered Album, Non-Classical for her engineering work on Beck's "Colors" album.
 She is the first woman to win in the category.